siemens/meta-iot2050/meta-hailo/recipes-app/tappas/README.md

   --use-raw           Use the raw pipeline (YUY2 Model)
 ```

-The output video should be like:
+The output video should be similar to:

 ![detection](./detection_pipeline.gif)